andreax79/python-cstruct/README.md

 Convert C struct/union definitions into Python classes with methods for serializing/deserializing.

-The usage is very simple: create a class subclassing cstruct.MemCStruct and add a C struct/union definition as a string in the __struct__ field.
+The usage is very simple: create a class subclassing cstruct.MemCStruct and add a C struct/union definition as a string in the `__def__` field.

 The C struct/union definition is parsed at runtime and the struct format string is generated.
-The class offers the method "unpack" for deserializing an array of bytes into a Python object and the method "pack" for serializing the values into an array of bytes.
+The class offers the method `unpack` for deserializing an array of bytes into a Python object and the method `pack` for serializing the values into an array of bytes.

 [Api Documentation](https://python-cstruct.readthedocs.io/en/latest/)